4 min read

 Just like anything worth achieving, it’s necessary to measure the ebbs and flows of Money Energy.
 As mentioned earlier, if you don’t measure and manage something, then it becomes invisible.
 But I can assure you that the stress related to money will eventually be seen!
 On the flip side, just like monitoring your health amplifies your well-being, gaining an awareness of your relationship with money amplifies its positive power.
 Only with measurement will you be able to see how your money energy ebbs and flows as events happen.

-1. Your internal motivation to save and make money;
+1. Your internal motivation to save and make money which requires wealth creation drive and the ability to take and tolerate risk;

 2. Your capability to integrate money awareness into all areas of your life; and